Meet Collegiate Edu-Nation

 Our Mission

-To empower rural school Districts to support and educate students/youth beginning at home and continuing from the first day of Pre-K through postsecondary success and into a meaningful career – to reinvent their community economies and quality of life for 21st-century success.
+To empower rural school districts and communities to support and educate students/youth, beginning at home, continuing from the first day of Pre-K through postsecondary, leading to meaningful careers for lifetime success.

 Our Aspiration